Updated: Aug 28

 The non-economic injury requires compensation for incidents like pain and suffering, scarring, emotional distress, and discomfort (this is usually the main category of non-economic compensation).

-The main exception to this rule is that if the uninsured driver is in an accident with a driver driving a vehicle under the influence of drugs or alcohol.
+The main exception to this rule is if the uninsured driver is in an accident with a driver driving a vehicle under the influence of drugs or alcohol.
 That driver is convicted of DUI in connection with the accident; he or she will be able to recover non-economic damages.
 This legislation can be found in California Civil Code section 3333.4.

 Cap on non-economic damages in incidents of medical malpractice.
 The Medical Injury Compensation Reform Act (MICRA), which sets a $250,000 cap on non-economic damages in medical malpractice lawsuits, is another key California statute that limits some kinds of damages.
 Section 3333.2 of the California Civil Code.